-Sickness benefit: 50% of the insured's average covered earnings in the 6 months before the onset of sickness.
+Sickness benefit: The benefit is equal to 50% of the insured's average covered earnings in the 6 months before the incapacity began.
 The benefit is payable after a 3-day waiting period for up to 12 months; 6 months with less than 1 year of contributions.

-Maternity grant: A lump sum equal to 1 month of the insured's average covered earnings in the last 6 months before maternity leave for a normal or premature childbirth.
+Maternity grant: A lump sum is paid equal to 1 month of the insured's average covered earnings in the last 6 months before maternity leave for a normal or premature childbirth.
+Benefits are increased for multiple births.

-Lump-sum supplement: Equal to 1 month of the insured's average covered earnings in the last 6 months for a normal or premature childbirth; 50% of this amount in the case of a miscarriage.
+Lump-sum supplement: A supplement is paid equal to 1 month of the insured's average covered earnings in the last 6 months for a normal or premature childbirth; 50% of this amount in the case of a miscarriage.
 Benefits are increased for multiple births.